Carlos Villanueva (Chilean footballer)

-Carlos Andrés Villanueva Rolland (born 5 February 1986) is a Chilean football player who is currently playing for Magallanes in the Primera B de Chile.
+Carlos Andrés Villanueva Rolland (born 5 February 1986) is a Chilean former professional footballer who played as a midfielder.

 Club career

 Audax Italiano

 In the Copa Libertadores 2007, the left-footed playmaker was the hub of Audax Italiano.
 The team was not able to qualify for the knockout phase due to goal differential.
 Villanueva was rewarded with a call-up to Chile's Copa América 2007 squad.

 Blackburn Rovers

 On 17 July 2008, it was confirmed by Villanueva's agents and also former club that Villanueva would play for the Blackburn Rovers of the Premier League in England.
 He also confirmed this on 29 July, pending a work permit being issued.

 On 2 August, Villanueva completed his season-long loan move to Blackburn.
 The club had the option to make the deal permanent, at a pre-agreed fee.
 Villanueva also agreed terms to extend his contract for a further three years, if the option is exercised.

 On 27 August, Villanueva made his debut for Blackburn in a League Cup game against Grimsby Town, a match in which he scored his first goal for the club.
 He also set up a goal for striker Matt Derbyshire in the 4–1 win.
 His debut was delayed by a few weeks due to the virus, chicken pox which forced him to stay away from club training facilities, so that he did not pass on the virus to other staff.

 On 20 September, Villanueva made his (home) debut in the Premier League as a late second-half substitute against Fulham, his impact was immediate and substantial.
 Linking up well to provide a looping cross for Roque Santa Cruz to head down for the winning goal, which was converted by Derbyshire.

 He made his full starting Premier League debut on 27 September, against Newcastle United at St. James' Park, getting an assist providing a cross for a headed goal for Christopher Samba.

 On 5 January 2009, he scored a free kick against Blyth Spartans in the FA Cup giving his team the lead, and on 4 February he assisted two goals against Sunderland in the FA Cup.
 On 11 April, he played in the Premier League for the first time since Sam Allardyce took charge of Blackburn.